 Illustrator CC ($20/mo) vs. Inkscape (Free).
 These two programs are vector image editors, meaning they create images using mathematic expressions rather than individual pixels.
 As such, vector graphics can be resized without any impact to the final image, making them great for digital comics.
 Check out our guide to Illustrator or guide to Inkscape to get started.

-Manga Studio 5 ($48).
-Claiming to be the #1 comic software in the world, Manga Studio is an art program designed specifically for comic artists.
+Clip Studio Paint ($48).
+Claiming to be the #1 comic software in the world, Clip Studio Paint (formerly Manga Studio) is an art program designed specifically for comic artists.
 Its workflow and feature set provide the perfect environment for any digital cartoonist.
 Highly recommended and worth a try.

 Trelby (Free).
 You can format your webcomic stories however you want, but the “proper” way to do it is to adhere to scriptwriting conventions.
 Trelby is an open-source script editor that’s feature-complete and easily configurable to your needs.
 Check out our Trelby overview for a deeper look.